mlanza/ai-literacy/201/05-tools.md

 The lever moves.
 What once required human follow-through now flows directly from request to result.

-## Tools Aren’t Just Gadgets — They’re Gateways

-Tools aren’t just extra features bolted onto the AI — they’re **access points**.
-A tool includes two things:

-* **The capability** — what the AI is allowed to *do*
-* **The context** — what the AI is allowed to *see*

-Take the calendar tool, for example.
-It doesn’t just give the AI the ability to schedule events.
-It also gives it visibility into your actual calendar: your availability, your existing events, even the names of your meetings.

-This integration of action + data is what makes tools so valuable.

-A file tool isn’t just a document reader — it’s a connection to *your* document.
-An email tool isn’t just a way to write — it’s a way to draft and send *your* messages.

-Each tool extends both what the AI can *do* and what it can *know* about your environment.

-That’s why tools feel like “giving the AI hands” — but they’re also “giving the AI eyes.”

 ## Files as Input.
 Knowledge as Output.

-We’ve already seen what **File Handling** and **Data Inspection** can do — upload a spreadsheet, ask a question, and watch the AI sift through rows, charts, and formulas with ease.
+Let's look at what integrated features like **file handling** and **data inspection**, tools in their own right, enable — upload a spreadsheet, ask a question, and watch the AI sift through rows, charts, and formulas with ease.
 But that’s just scratching the surface.

-What makes this tool so useful isn’t just that it can open files.
-It’s that it can **understand them.** Docs, decks, logs, CSVs, Markdown, PDFs, JSON configs — even machine languages like HTML, YAML, or SQL.
+What makes tools so useful isn’t just that they open files.
+It’s that they expose data that the LLM can interpreter, understand, and manipulate.
+Docs, decks, logs, CSVs, Markdown, PDFs, JSON configs — even machine languages like HTML, YAML, or SQL.
 It reads them like text, parses them like code, and talks about them like a teammate.

 Today’s large language models don’t just speak English or code — they translate one into the other.
 They sit between human intent and machine syntax, mediating requests, generating structure, and turning goals into action.